bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 has_toc: true
 ---

-## RESOURCE MANAGEMENT IN THE BC DATA CATALOGUE UI
+# RESOURCE MANAGEMENT IN THE BC DATA CATALOGUE USER INTERFACE (UI)

 |**AUDIENCE**|**DEFINITION**|
 |:---|:---|